 For a basic hat, fold one large rectangular newspaper page in half.
 At the top fold, bring the corners in to meet each other at the center of the page and crease.
 It makes a triangle.

 Below the triangle, fold the front bottom single layer of paper up to meet the triangle.
 Make another fold, the same size, over the triangle.
-Turn the
+Turn the hat over and repeat with the back page.

 Tape the folds in place and open the hat.
 It is ready to wear.
 For extra fun, grab some markers or paints and decorate it.